edydkim/dse-interview/index.md

 ## Welcome to Data Science Engineering Pages

-The Data Science Engineer is placed between Data Science and Data Engineer so that it needs to be familiar with data engineering such as *ETL* and *DWH*, plus presenting data schema and shape/distribution including some of *ML/DL*.
+The Data Science Engineer is placed between Data Scientist and Data Engineer so that it needs to be familiar with data engineering such as *ETL* and *DWH*, plus presenting data schema and shape/distribution including some of *ML/DL*.

 Supposing a service running on a platform, ingesting raw data into RDMS with preprocessing should be considered as a regular batch in the scheduler.